Prestwick97/AnimalShelter.Solution/AnimalShelter/README.md

   * Output: *Object with that id is updated to match the user's put request.*

 ## Documentation
-_ To view documentation for this API, use this link(https://app.swaggerhub.com/apis/PatterCat666/animal-shelter/0.1) to view the documentation produced by Swagger.
+_ To view documentation for this API, use the following links to view the documentation produced by Swagger.
+Version 1.0:(https://app.swaggerhub.com/apis/PatterCat666/animal-shelter/0.1), version 2.0: (https://app.swaggerhub.com/apis/PatterCat666/animal-shelter/0.2)._

 ## Setup/Installation Requirements

 * _1. CLone the repository containing the API._